cloudfoundry/cf-networking-release/docs/configuration.md

 10.244 or 10.254 ranges, as those are both in use by bosh components.

 ### MTU
-Operators should not need to do any special configuration for MTUs.
+Operators not using any additional encapsulation should not need to do any special configuration for MTUs.
 The CNI plugins should automatically detect the host MTU and set the container MTU appropriately, accounting for any overhead.

 However, operators should understand that:
  - All Diego cells should be on the same network, and should have the same MTU
  - A change the Diego cell MTU will likely require the VMs to be recreated in order for the container network to function properly.

+Operators using some additional encapsulation (e.g. ipsec) can manually configure the MTU for containers.
+The configuration can be specified in the manifest under `properties.cf_networking.mtu`.
+The operator should set the MTU low enough to account for the overhead of their own encapsulation plus the overhead from VXLAN.
+As an example, if you are using ipsec with a recommended overhead of 100 bytes, and your VMs have MTU 1500, you should set the MTU to 1350 (1500 - 100 for ipsec - 50 for VXLAN).

 ### Mutual TLS
 The policy server exposes its internal API over mutual TLS.
 We provide [a script](../scripts/generate-certs)